US student loans

 - Selective Service (applicable to males only)

 Upon receipt we will review your documents and notify you if the application is not in order.
-Loans will be originated after 1 July 2016.
+Loans will be originated after 1 July 2017 and you will be emailed a US loans notification letter which can be used as evidence of funding for your visa application.

 Payment of your loan